kaorahi/katawrap/sample/README.md

 # Jupyter notebooks

-You may like to skip this document and open katawrap_sample.ipynb directly for a quick look at what it looks like.
+You may like to skip this document and open [katawrap_sample.ipynb](katawrap_sample.ipynb) directly for a quick look at what it looks like.
 You can try it with prepared analysis results immediately.

-Or, you can also upload google_colab/katawrap_colab_sample.ipynb to Google Colaboratory and run KataGo + katawrap there.
+Or, you can also upload [google_colab/katawrap_sample_colab.ipynb](google_colab/katawrap_sample_colab.ipynb) to Google Colaboratory and run KataGo + katawrap there.
 (Do not forget to change runtime type to GPU.)

 ## About this directory